warrebe/ALU-SV-Design/README.md

 # SystemVerilog-Design
-Projects from ECE474 and other samples
+This repository contains VLSI design samples in System Verilog, primarily from ECE474